First Literacy Grants

 Program Grants

-Program grants range from $5,000 to $7,500 and provide funding for the development, trial, and implementation of innovative and impactful ABE or ESOL resources and practices for teaching and learning.
-Grants focus on project-based, fresh approaches to instruction, curriculum and staff development, and related areas.
-These grants are not intended to fund regular ABE or ESOL classes.
+implementation of innovative and impactful ABE or ESOL teaching and learning resources and practices that are project-based, fresh approaches to instruction, curriculum and staff development, and related areas.

 Incentive Grants

-- Second Year Bonus: Organizations that received First Literacy funding for the first year of a project are eligible to apply for up to half of their first-year grant amount in a second year of funding.
-Programs applying for a second-year bonus must replicate the program with fidelity in year two including capturing pertinent data.
-The program must also submit a letter of intent to apply for the second-year bonus and a brief final report by the given deadline.
+• Second Year Bonus: Organizations that received First Literacy funding for the first year of a project are eligible to apply for up to half of their first-year grant amount in a second year of funding.
+Organizations applying for a second-year bonus must replicate the program with fidelity in year two including capturing pertinent data.
+Organizations may apply for a second year grant using the grant application above.

-Organizational Grants
+Organization-Wide Grants

 Frequently Asked Questions